AdobeDocs/experience-platform.en/help/rtcdp/use-case-guides/evolve-one-time-value-lifetime-value/evolve-one-time-value-to-lifetime-value.md

 ### Set up paid media ads in destinations {#paid-media-ads}

+Some users might not have purchased your subscription even after you message them about the new program.
+After waiting for a number of days, (seven in our example use case), you can decide to show paid media ads to those users.

 Use the destinations framework in Real-Time CDP for paid media ads.
 Select one of the many available destinations to display paid media ads to your customers.
-See and overview of available advertising and social destinations.
-As part of the activation process, the destination checks for customer consent For more information about destinations, read the [Destinations overview](/help/destinations/home.md) document.
+See an overview of available [advertising](/help/destinations/catalog/advertising/overview.md) and [social](/help/destinations/catalog/social/overview.md) destinations.
+Browse all available destinations in the destinations catalog.

+As part of the activation process, the destination checks for customer consent.

 #### Data required for destinations